sakibulalikhan/reconx/README.md

 - Scanning for open ports with Naabu.
 - Scraping JavaScript files from discovered subdomains using Gau.
 - Scraping API keys or credentials from JavaScript files.
-- Gathering wayback data to find hidden parameters and extensions.
+- Gathering Wayback data to find hidden parameters and extensions.
 - Capturing screenshots of discovered subdomains using Gowitness.
 - Detecting technologies used on discovered subdomains.
 - Fingerprinting The Web Application Firewall on discovered subdomains.